JaneApril/pythonTraining/README.md

-# Repository for Puthon training
+# Repository for Python training